chevah/geck/docs/office/security.rst

 Overview
 ========

-The following is more of a public-facing overview or a process rather than focusing on the step-by-step portion of security.
+The following is more of a public-facing overview of a process rather than a step-by-step security manual.

 The focus is on the human-side of security with some suggestions of tools and tactics.